 The AHA Center for Education Humanist Studies Program (HSP) is dedicated to fostering leadership that is ethically grounded, informed, skillful, globally responsible, personally sustainable and committed to meeting the genuine needs of real people.
 It offers students an opportunity to collaborate with a diverse faculty and student body who take a non-theistic, naturalistic approach to humanism, whether interpreted in secular or congregational terms.

-HSP students have the opportunity to become Certified Humanist Professionals (CHP) by earning a Certificate in Humanist Studies or pursue a Master’s in Arts and Leadership (MALS) with a concentration in humanism.
+HSP students have the opportunity to become Certified Humanist Professionals (CHP) by earning a Certificate in Humanist Studies or pursue a Master of Arts in Leadership Studies (MALS) with a concentration in humanism.
 Through the HSP program, students will:

 - Explore ontological questions from a humanist perspective in historical and contemporary contexts.